 Dallas-based Trammell Crow is developing Block 71 specifically with tech companies in mind.
-The building will have first class amenities such as a fitness center, dedicated conference center and outdoor terraces.
-In addition it will have large floor plans with an average size of 33,000 SF and as an offset core, which are particularly attractive to tech companies.
+The building will have first-class amenities such as a fitness center, a dedicated conference center, and outdoor terraces.
+In addition, it will have large floor plans with an average size of 33,000 square feet and as an offset core, which are particularly attractive to tech companies.

-Indeed currently occupies 57,261 SF at 5th + Colorado, but plans to relocate its downtown office to Block 71 upon completion.
+Indeed currently occupies 57,261 square feet at 5th + Colorado, but plans to relocate its downtown office to Block 71 upon completion.

 Construction for Block 71 began in May of this year, with plans to deliver in early 2021.
-Upon completion, the project will be the largest office tower in the CBD at 709,000 SF.
+Upon completion, the project will be the largest office tower in the CBD at 709,000 square feet.

 We are committed to growing in Austin, a city that is a proven tech hub with excellent access to talent and a community that encourages innovation”

-Indeed has backed up this statement by signing two of the largest leases of the past two years, totaling 615,000 SF in the Austin Market.
-In 2017, Indeed signed the largest office deal of the year, when it leased the entire 310,000 SF at Domain Tower.
+Indeed has backed up this statement by signing two of the largest leases of the past two years, totaling 615,000 square feet in the Austin Market.
+In 2017, Indeed signed the largest office deal of the year, when it leased the entire 310,000 square feet at Domain Tower.
 It is clear Indeed believes in its company and Austin’s talent pool, setting the trend for other companies to follow suit, signing large leases and consolidating operations in new developments.